International competition

 This year, they will have to decide between the ten documentaries, and award three of them the FIFES prizes: the Prix Spécial du Jury, the Prix Coup de Coeur and the Graine d'Or, the festival's highest distinction.
 A fourth film will be awarded the Prix du Public.

-10 films selected by the selection committee for #FIFESCANNES2026
+10 films selected by the selection committee

 The international jury